 2. Network rendering process: When the media processing capability of AR device cannot meet AR communication requirements (such as complex scene or virtual human rendering requirements) according to its status, the AR device can decide to request IMS for AR media rendering.
 The either side of IMS provides AR application to the calling and the called users at the same time, IMS then performs AR media rendering based on AR media received from the calling or the called users, finally IMS sends rendered AR media using normal audio/video streams through RTP channel to the calling or called user.

 In this contribution, we propose AR communication services is require to support UE rendering or split rendering based on UE’s capacity, status and complexity of AR media, as well as AR rendering for AR communication services is based on exiting SA2 work.
+This contribution can be a basis of further rendering work for IBACS.

 AR rendering over IMS

+[The following text refer to TR23.700-87 need to be further elaborated form IMS-based AR communicate service perspective.]

 2.1 AR rendering types

+Considering UE’s capacity, status and complexity of AR media, there are optional media rendering methods for IMS-based AR communication services as follow.

 UE rendering, UE independently render AR content based on AR specific data, when the media processing capability of UE meets the requirements of AR communication.
-The UE performs local rendering based on the media obtained locally or sent by the peer.
+The UE performs local media rendering based on the media obtained locally or sent by the peer.

-Split rendering, UE and IMS network collaborate to implement rendering for AR content, When the media processing capability of UE cannot meet AR communication requirements.
-IMS performs AR media rendering based on AR media received from the calling or the called users.
+Split rendering, UE and IMS network collaborate to implement media rendering for AR content, When the media processing capability of UE cannot meet AR communication requirements.
+IMS performs media rendering based on AR media received from the calling or the called users.

-NOTE 1: In TR 23.700-87, IMS may send network-rendered AR media using normal audio/video streams through RTP channel to the calling or called user.

-NOTE 2: UE can decides whether to use the network rendering method and change the split ratio of the rendering tasks based on its status.
+NOTE 1: UE can decide whether to use the network rendering method and change the split ratio of the rendering tasks based on its status.

 2.2 Network function for AR rendering

-AR IMS communication architecture is enhanced for supporting split rendering within IMS network, including the following network functions:
+AR IMS communication architecture is enhanced for supporting split rendering within IMS network, including the following network functions show in Figure 3.1.1 of section 3.1[2]:

-- AR Application Server, responsible for AR service control related to AR communication, including AR session media controlling, AR media rendering negotiation and AR service handling.
+- AR Application Server, performs AR service control related to AR communication, including AR session media controlling, AR media rendering negotiation and AR service handling.

-- ARMF, responsible for AR communication media transmission and media rendering function, including the following functions:
+- ARMF, performs for AR communication media transmission and media rendering function, including the following functions:

 - AR Rendering Logic: controls the application-based rendering logic of AR communication.

-- AR Media Processing Function: including Vision Engine, 3D Rendering Engine.
-Vision Engine and 3D Rendering Engine will establish spatial map, and render the scenes, virtual human models and 3D object models according to the field of view, posture, position, etc. which are transmitted from UE using data channel.
+- AR Media Processing Function: including 3D Rendering Engine for rendering the scenes, virtual human models and 3D object models according to the field of view, posture, position, etc. which are transmitted from UE using data channel.

-NOTE 3: ARMF is a logic network function element, it can be deployed together with other media functions such as DCMF, it can also be collocated in other functional entities, e.g. UMF (Unified Media Function).
-The details of UMF is described in solution #15.
+NOTE 2: ARMF is a logic network function element, it can be deployed together with other media functions such as DCMF, it can also be collocated in other functional entities, e.g. UMF (Unified Media Function).

-Enhanced media interface for AR rendering is as follow:
+Enhanced media interfaces (show in Figure 3.1.1 of section 3.1[2]) for AR rendering are as follow:

 - DC4: Service based reference point between the AR Application Server and the DCSF for AR service handling and AR session media control .